Xenosender/derby/derbyTimeSplitVideoLambda/README.md

 - uninstalls boto3 locally
 - installs all dependencies in a local directory
+- downloads a self-contained ffmpeg executable and adds it to the local directory
-- zips it and adds code to it
+- zips the local directory and adds code to it
 - uploads to AWS lambda
 - cleans
 - reinstall boto3 locally

 To setup the name of the lambda to update, change AWS_LAMBDAFUNCTION_NAME in the deployment script.

+IMPORTANT : To work once deployed, the python file *MUST NOT* have a "if __name__ == '__main__'"!

 Possible improvements